Mike Dirnt

 Michael Ryan Pritchard (born May 4, 1972), better known by his stage name Mike Dirnt, is an American rock musician who is the co-founder, bassist, backing vocalist, and occasional lead vocalist of Green Day.
-He has also played in several other bands, including the Frustrators.
-His stage name Dirnt was originally a nickname that his friends from grade school gave him, as he constantly played "air bass/guitar" and made a "dirnt, dirnt, dirnt" noise while pretending to pluck the strings.

 Early life and education

-Pritchard was born in Oakland, California, on May 4, 1972.
+Michael Ryan Pritchard was born in Oakland, California, on May 4, 1972.
+He was adopted.
 As a child, his father was often away obtaining a degree, while his mother stayed at home to care for him and his sister Myla.
-Pritchard excelled in school, despite often missing classes as a result of various illnesses attributed to his biological mother's drug use.

 After an argument between his parents led to a call to the police, the couple divorced.
 His mother and sister moved to Rodeo, California, while he stayed in El Sobrante, California, with his father.
 However, missing his mother, he eventually moved in with her and Myla.
 Having been previously described as bright and fearless, Dirnt became sullen and withdrawn after the divorce.

 In the cafeteria in Carquinez Middle School, ten-year-old Pritchard met Billie Joe Armstrong, with whom he bonded instantly.
 Armstrong began to play guitar with Mike, and the two spent time together at Armstrong's house learning songs by the Ramones, Ozzy Osbourne, Def Leppard, Hüsker Dü, AC/DC, Lynyrd Skynyrd, the Replacements, the Who, and Van Halen.
-At the age of 14, they formed a group named Sweet Children.

-After attending Salesian High School, an all-boys Catholic school for his first year, Pritchard transferred to Pinole Valley High School, where Armstrong had also recently transferred from John Swett High School.
+After attending Salesian High School, an all-boys Catholic school, for his freshman year of high school, Pritchard transferred to Pinole Valley High School.
+Armstrong had recently transferred to Pinole Valley as well.
 Pritchard's family struggled with financial troubles; in an effort to help out, he worked as a chef at Nantucket, a seafood restaurant in Crockett.
-He eventually saved enough money to purchase a used pickup truck that he and Armstrong often drove to Berkeley, where they attended shows at 924 Gilman Street, an influential DIY punk club.
-The pair got jobs at the club as security guards, despite their small physiques.
-Mike recalled, "We lived and died for that place.
+He eventually saved enough money to purchase a used pickup truck that he and Armstrong often drove to Berkeley; there, they attended shows at 924 Gilman Street, an influential DIY punk club.
+Despite their small physiques, the pair got jobs as security guards at the club.
+Dirnt later recalled, "We lived and died for that place.
 At that time, it meant everything."

+Dirnt's mother struggled to provide for him and his sister as a single parent and eventually had to leave Rodeo in 1987 to look for work.
+Armstrong and Dirnt convinced each other's parents to allow Dirnt to move into Armstrong's garage.

+Dirnt often brought his bass to school, and the plucking noise of the unamplified strings led classmates to jokingly call him by the onomatopoeia "Dirnt".

+Dirnt graduated from high school in 1990.